project-origin/documentation/architecture.md

 ## Settlement

-The settlement object is the way we document what GGOs has been retired to a specific measurement.
+The Settlement object is the way we document which GGOs have been retired to a specific measurement.

     {
         "measurement": "%address to a consumption measurement%"